Brocton, Staffordshire

-Brocton is a village and civil parish in the English county of Staffordshire.
-It is within the borough of Stafford.
+Brocton is a village and civil parish in the Borough of Stafford in Staffordshire, England.
 The village describes itself as the Gateway to Cannock Chase, an Area of Outstanding Natural Beauty and a Site of Special Scientific Interest.

-Location

-It is located about four miles (6 km) south-east of Stafford town centre.
+It is located about four miles (6 km) south-east of Stafford.

 Population

 The 2011 census recorded a population of 1,082 in 445 Households.
-The parish comes under the Stafford Non-Metropolitan District.

 Description

 The village is just outside the built-up area of Stafford, on the edge of Cannock Chase.
 The parish is one of the most affluent areas in Staffordshire and is an Area of Outstanding Natural Beauty (AONB).
 There is a single shop/post office and some of the most beautiful timber-framed houses in Staffordshire.
 Good examples can be seen in Park Lane and The Green.
-The parish has a football club, Brocton F.C., though they currently play in Stafford.
+The parish has a football club, Brocton F.C., (formed in 1937), though they currently play in Stafford.